chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 ![This is an image](../img_repo/WM.IMG.13.3.png){:width="800" height="400" loading="lazy"}

 ### Digital Wireframes
-As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the user research and created Digital Wireframes making sure all the app features are iterated.
+As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the User Research and created Digital Wireframes making sure all the app features are iterated.

 ![This is an image](../img_repo/WM.IMG.14.png){:width="800" height="400" loading="lazy"}

 ![This is an image](../img_repo/WM.IMG.15.png){:width="800" height="400" loading="lazy"}

 ### Low-Fidelity Prototypes
 Using the completed set of Digital Wireframes, I created a ‘Low-Fidelity’ Prototype.
-The primary User Flow I connected was ‘Shortlisting’ a Vendor from ‘Bridal Wear’ category, so the Prototype could be used in an Usability Study.
+The primary User Flow I connected was ‘Shortlisting’ a Vendor from ‘Bridal Wear’ category, so the Prototype could be used in the Usability Study.

 ![This is an image](../img_repo/WM.IMG.16.png){:width="800" height="400" loading="lazy"}